BreachForums: History

-Controversies
+Notable leaks

-On December 10, 2022, a member of the forum identified by the screen name "USDoD" posted a thread offering the sale of a database containing the information of over 80,000 members of the FBI non-profit organization and information portal InfraGard.
-The individual claimed to have obtained access to the portal through a social engineering attack in which they pretended to be the CEO of an unknown U.S. financial corporation.
+On December 10, 2022, a forum member using the screen name "USDoD" posted a thread offering to sell a database containing information concerning more than 80,000 members of the FBI nonprofit organization and information portal InfraGard.
+The individual claimed to have accessed the portal through a social-engineering attack in which they impersonated the chief executive of an unidentified American financial corporation.

-On March 6, 2024, IntelBroker posted that he was selling data originating from the breach of DC Health Link, a Washington D.C. health insurance marketplace.
-Soon after on March 9, 2023, another member identifying under the screen name "Denfur" posted a thread containing 200 entries, claiming that more information was to come.
+On March 6, 2023, IntelBroker posted that he was selling data originating from the breach of DC Health Link, a Washington, D.C., health insurance marketplace.
+On March 9, another member using the screen name "Denfur" posted a thread containing 200 entries and claimed that additional information would be released.
 The D.C.
-Health Benefit Exchange Authority later stated that more than 56,000 customers had been impacted by the breach, but original posts relating to the data claim to have the information of over 170,000 customers.
+Health Benefit Exchange Authority later stated that more than 56,000 customers had been affected, while the original forum posts claimed to contain information concerning more than 170,000 customers.

 On July 23, 2024, the entire database of the original BreachForums was leaked online by a threat actor.
 The site's founder, Fitzpatrick, allegedly attempted to sell the data after being indicted and while released on bail.

-Arrest and shutdowns
+Arrests and shutdowns

-On March 15, 2023, in Peekskill, New York, Fitzpatrick was arrested by law enforcement and charged with conspiracy to commit access device fraud in federal court.
-Following Fitzpatrick's arrest, another forum administrator under the screen name "Baphomet" took ownership of the website and its infrastructure.
-However, following Baphomet's suspicion of the forum being compromised, on March 21, 2023, it was shut down.
-Baphomet later reopened the forum with black-hat hacking group ShinyHunters.
+On March 15, 2023, Fitzpatrick was arrested in Peekskill, New York, and charged in federal court with conspiracy to commit access-device fraud.

+Following Fitzpatrick's arrest, another administrator using the screen name "Baphomet" took control of the website and its infrastructure.
+Baphomet shut it down on March 21, 2023, after expressing concerns that its infrastructure had been compromised.
+Baphomet later reopened the forum with ShinyHunters.

-Approximately a month after his arrest, Fitzpatrick attempted to commit suicide in his home while released on bail.
-He later pleaded guilty to conspiracy to commit access device fraud, access device fraud, and possession of child pornography.
-In January 2024, Fitzpatrick was detained after violating his bail conditions which forbade the use of a VPN.
-Despite federal prosecutors requesting that Fitzpatrick serve over 15 years in prison, he was sentenced to time-served followed by 20 years of supervised release.
-The United States has since filed an appeal of his sentence.
+Approximately one month after his arrest, Fitzpatrick was hospitalized following an apparent suicide attempt while released on bail.

+He later pleaded guilty to conspiracy to commit access-device fraud, access-device fraud and possession of child sexual abuse material.

+In January 2024, Fitzpatrick was detained after violating bail conditions that prohibited him from using a virtual private network.

+Despite federal prosecutors requesting a prison sentence of more than 15 years, Fitzpatrick was initially sentenced to time served followed by 20 years of supervised release.